thinktecture/relayserver/docs/deployment.md

 Scripts to help building and running the system are provided as [PowerShell Core](https://github.com/powershell/powershell) scripts, to be able to run cross platform on Windows, macOS and Linux.

-All scripts are located in the folder `src/docker`.

-First, a script is provided to build the docker images (`build-images.ps1`) and to run a test environment with one server (`run-environment.ps1`) and in a multi-server environment (`run-environment-multiserver.ps1`).
+First, a script is provided to build all the docker images (`src/build-docker-images.ps1`).

+All other scripts are located in the folder `src/docker`:

-The external components (database, message queue, details see below) can be started with the `run-dependencies.ps1` script.
+* The external components (database, message queue, details see below) can be started with the `run-dependencies.ps1` script.
+* Then the environment with one relay server (`run-environment.ps1`)
+* or a multi-server environment (`run-environment-multiserver.ps1`) can be started.

 ## First time Development & Test-Setup

-Prerequisites:
+__Prerequisites__:
 In order to build and run the development environment, you need the following components on your system:
 - Docker
 - .NET Core SDK 3.1.100 or newer features within 3.1
 - PowerShell Core 6 or newer

-When you run the system locally for the first time, only start the dependencies (`run-dependencies.ps1`), the relay server (to apply the database migration) and then the management api.
-To run both components locally start them with `dotnet run` in the `src/docker/Thinktecture.Relay.Server.Docker` and `src/docker/Thinktecture.Relay.ManagementApi.Docker` folders.
-Then you can execute the
-`seed-data.ps1` script, which will create the first initial configuration for the tenants, so that the connectors can connect with their default development credentials.
+After you start the system for the first time, you need to execute the `seed-data.ps1` script, which will create the first initial configuration for the tenants, so that the connectors can connect with their default development credentials.
 After that you can run the environment or the multiserver environment.

 The _development_ environment also comes with a [Seq](https://datalust.co/seq) logging server in a local docker container (using the local, free single-user license).
 For production the RelayServer components log to stdout and stderr as this is default in docker environments, but